realA10001986/Time-Circuits-Display/README.md

 The reason for having two different timers for AP-mode and for station mode is that if the device is used in a car, it might act as an access point, while at home it is most probably connected to a WiFi network as a client.
 Since in a car, WiFi will most likely not be used on a regular basis, the timer for AP mode can be short (eg 10 minutes), while the timer for station mode can be disabled.

 After WiFi has been switched off due to timer expiry, it can be re-enabled by holding "7" on the keypad for approx. 2 seconds, in which case the timers are restarted (ie WiFi is again switched off after timer expiry).

+## Controlling other props

+The device can tell other props about a time travel, and in essence act as a "master controller" for several props.
+It does so via IO13.

+TODO